HighOutputVentures/signalclout-api/api.md

 This GraphQL API is compliant to the [Relay GraphQL Server Specification](https://relay.dev/docs/guides/graphql-server-specification/).

+The GraphQL schema and documentation can be found at https://api.signalclout.com/graphql.

 # Search profiles by keyword
 Profiles can be searched given one or more keywords.
 These keywords are matched against the username, public key and profile description.
 ### Query